Richeza of Poland, Queen of Sweden: Third marriage

 In c.
 1148, Queen Ulvhild Håkansdotter, Sverker I's wife and Richeza's old stepmother-in-law, died.
 Soon afterwards, the widowed King married Richeza, who arrived in Sweden with her daughter Sophia.
 The King likely married her with support from Richeza's first husband's allies in Götaland.
 The union produced one son, Bulizlaus or Burislev, who was named after his Polish maternal grandfather.
-The chronicles assign Sune Sik Sverkersson as the youngest son of Sverker I, possibly born by Richeza.
+The chronicles assign Sune Sik as the youngest son of Sverker I, possibly born by Richeza.

 In 1150, Richeza's oldest son Knud V, King of Jutland, took refuge in Sweden after he was expelled from Denmark by Sweyn III Grathe, King of Zealand.
 In this way, the marriage with Sverker I give Richeza the opportunity to help her son, and some historians assume that she partially married the Swedish King for this reason.
 One year later (1151), Knud asked for the help of Henry the Lion, Duke of Saxony and Hartwig I, Archbishop of Bremen, but was defeated by Sweyn III's forces.
 Only after the mediation of the King of the Germans Frederick Barbarossa during the Imperial Diet in Merseburg was there made a settlement between both parties: Knud V renounced his claim and was compensated by lands in Zealand, while Sweyn III was made king of Denmark.
 After this decision, both Knud V and Valdemar Knudsson (son of Knud Lavard, the enemy of his own father Magnus) rebelled against Sweyn III, who was expelled in 1154: Knud V and Valdemar became co-rulers of Denmark.

 In 1156 Knud V married Helena, daughter of King Sverker I and his first wife Ulvhild; in consequence, Richeza became the step-mother-in-law of her own son.
 On Christmas Day of that year, Sverker I was murdered by a servant.
 When Knud V heard about the deed, he went to Sweden in order to console Richeza, but also to bring his half-sister Sophia of Minsk to Denmark to be married to Valdemar, to whom she had been betrothed since 1154.
 The marriage took place in 1157.
 On 9 August of that year, King Knud V was killed during a meeting with Valdemar I and Sweyn III.
 In 1158 Richeza's second son Niels, probably a monk in Esrom Abbey, also died.